Mitt Romney backing of Supreme Court vote paves way for election-year confirmation - KESQ

 A new justice on the Supreme Court before November 3 could have major implications for future high court decisions over health care or any election year disputes.

+Graham, who is up for reelection, touted Barrett, telling reporters, “I think she’d be a great choice.”

-Asked his view of Barrett, Romney said, “I haven’t reviewed her judicial record to this point.
+Romney said Barrett when asked his view, “I haven’t reviewed her judicial record to this point.
 And will look forward to doing so if she’s the nominee.”

+Asked by CNN if Barrett is chosen whether that would bring the issue of abortion front and center in the election, Graham downplayed the possibility, and replied: “I think every issue is gonna be thrown at the nominee.”

 Currently, there are 53 GOP senators — meaning Republicans can only lose three votes to advance the nomination if Vice President Mike Pence stepped in to cast a tie-breaking vote.